 An application for setting aside a domestic award can be filed under Section 34 of the Act.
-Such application must be made within three months from the date of receiving of the award.
-The court, if satisfied that the applicant was prevented by sufficient cause from making the application within the said period of three months, may condone delay of a further period of 30 days but not thereafter.
+Such application must be made within three months from the date of receiving the award.
+The court, if satisfied that the applicant was prevented by sufficient cause from making the application within the said period of three months, may condone a delay of a further period of 30 days but not thereafter.
 There is no provision to set aside a foreign award (the only provision being to enforce or refuse to enforce the same on the New York Convention grounds).
 The Supreme Court in Bharat Aluminium Co. v.
 Kaiser Aluminium Technical Services (supra) has overruled an earlier controversial decision which permitted Indian courts in certain circumstances to entertain and set aside application of foreign awards.

-The 2015 Amendment to the Act calls for expeditious disposal of a challenge to the award and in any event within one year from the date on which notice has been issued to the other party (Section 34 (6), Act).
-It remains to be seen how this will work out in practice.
+The 2015 amendment to the Act calls for expeditious disposal of a challenge to the award and in any event within one year from the date on which notice has been issued to the other party (Section 34 (6), Act).